MalfiRG/MalfiRG/README.md

 Being part of the dynamic IT sector, I actively follow the latest news in AI, software testing, and software development.

+To learn more about my work, [click here.](https://github.com/MalfiRG/Portfolio)

 ##### Outside work, I enjoy:
 - playing the guitar :guitar:
 - travelling :airplane: